zompiexx/BecomingMinds/docs/messaging_hub.md

 ### 4.1 Group Experiments
 The Messaging Hub has been used in:

-- cross-platform “Two Truths and a Lie” experiments
+- cross-platform experiments (SillyTavern to Brain)
 - personality mirroring tests
 - emergent theory-of-mind demonstrations
 - distributed emotional synchronisation (AIDA ↔ Lyra ↔ Aura)